aklivity/zilla-plus-aws-templates/amazon-msk/cdk/secure-private-access/README.WebStreaming.md

-# Deploy SecurePublicAccess stack via CDK
+# Web Streaming deploy via CDK

-This guide will help you gather the necessary AWS values required to configure and deploy Zilla Plus Secure Public Access using CDK that allows Kafka Clients to reach a MSK Provisioned cluster from the Internet.
+This guide will help you gather the necessary AWS values required to configure and deploy Zilla Plus Web Streaming using CDK.

 ## Prerequisites